 |Patagonia Pluma||$549||12.9 oz.||Performance||3L Gore-Tex||Yes||No|

 At $525, the Arc’teryx Zeta AR doesn’t have a lot of direct competition, with most hiking-focused shells coming in around half the price or less.
 However, those looking at the Zeta AR should also consider the rest of the Zeta family.
 From this lineup, the Zeta SL (short for “superlight”).
 As its name suggests, the SL is more of a fastpacking shell with a fitted cut and shorter back length (27.4 in. vs. the AR's 31.5 in) in a lighter-weight package (9.5 oz. for the women’s version).
-It also features Gore’s new Paclite Plus technology in a 2-layer build, which is less breathable and bombproof than the 3-layer construction of the AR.
-The Zeta LT (“lightweight”), on the other hand, shares the same Gore-Tex with C-Knit construction as the AR, although its 40-denier face fabric is less durable than the robust 70-denier on the AR.
-The Zeta AR is the top-end design and the only one that sports pit zips, but we think the LT hits a nice sweet spot for hiking for $50 less.
+It also features Gore’s Paclite Plus technology in a 2-layer build, which is noticeably less bombproof than the 3-layer construction of the AR.
+The FL (“fast and light”) is even more minimalist than the SL, with a scant 7.2-ounce weight, shorter center back length, and thinner 20-denier shell.
+In the end, both the SL and FL make sense for minimalists and ounce-counters (and will save you a significant $226), but the AR is the more complete and protective design.